SpudGunMan/meshing-around/modules/README.md

    def handle_newcommand(message, message_from_id, deviceID):
        return "This is a response from the new command."
    ```
+   Additionally you can add a whole new module.py, I recommend doing this if you need to import more stuff, try and wedge it into similar spots if you can.
+You will need to import the file as well, look further at `modules/system.py` for more.
 2. **Add the Command to the Auto Response**:
    Update the auto_response function in mesh_bot.py to include the new command:
    ```python